d-bl/GroundForge-help/docs/Nets/index.md

 The page has two sections: stitches and diagrams.

 The stitches section has:
-* En input box where you can define a stitch from scratch or modify a stitch selected from the gallery.
+* An input box where you can define a stitch from scratch or modify a stitch selected from the gallery.
 * A gallery with twelve arbitrary examples of stitches.
   Scroll when you see less.
 The links put the stitch in the input box.
 * Flip buttons to mirror the stitch in the input box.